 VISION & MISSION

-BIC has expanded its current business support model and accelerator facility to launch the Centre for Commercialization of Sustainable Chemistry Innovation (COMM SCI).
+BIC has expanded its current business support model and accelerator facility to launch COMM SCI.
 COMM SCI will be a hub for commercialization of sustainable chemistry and bio-based innovation, providing business and technical support to participating SMEs.
 COMM SCI services will offer participating companies expert training, mentorship, and access to risk capital for technology demonstration and scale-up.

 At BIC we have the funding to support organizations and attract new ones to build out the cluster based on experiences in the past.
 Currently we have 27 organizations in our portfolio right now, and we hope to see that double in the future.
 Overall, as a hybrid cluster, we are not trying to replace the chemical companies, we are simply trying to leverage off them and grow.

 Since 2008, BIC has developed a successful foundation by working nationally and internationally with multiple and diverse stakeholders in both industry and government to accelerate the development and commercialization of bio-based and sustainable chemistry based products – including the development of Canada’s first manufacturing and technology hybrid cluster in heart of Canada’s largest petrochemical cluster and the Southwestern Ontario agricultural community.
 By building on its track record and operating model, BIC is well positioned to deliver on a coordinated “customer” focused approach for the development of clean, green and sustainable technologies